Hypfer/ICantBelieveItsNotValetudo/README.md

     <p align="center"><h2>I can't believe it's not Valetudo</h2></p>
 </div>

+# This repository is archived

+Head over to [https://github.com/erkexzcx/valetudopng](https://github.com/erkexzcx/valetudopng) for its successor

+## Prior readme

 ICBINV is a companion service for Valetudo that renders ValetudoMap map data to raster graphics.

 Incoming ValetudoMap Data is received via MQTT.